Bonfida/solana-name-service-guide/sns-book/src/domain-name/domain-find-for-owner.md

 const domains = await getAllDomains(connection, user);
 ```

-The response for the function above will return an array of 2 Public Keys.
+The function above will return an array of 2 Public Keys.
 Use the toBase58() method to convert the keys into a human readable format.

 ```js
 domains.map((domain) => domain.toBase58());